Jewellery Guides

 History of the halo ring

 However, the modern resurgence emerged in the 1920s' Art Deco era, celebrating bold geometric designs and intricate craftsmanship.
 This period popularised the halo ring settings for its glamour and sophistication, leading to its evolution and continued popularity throughout the 20th century.
-It gained widespread popularity for its ability to make the centre stone appear larger and more radiant, while also offering a touch of vintage-inspired elegance.
+It gained widespread popularity for its ability to make the centre stone appear larger and more radiant while offering a touch of vintage-inspired elegance.

 Today, contemporary jewellers have embraced the halo setting, offering a myriad of variations in shapes, sizes, and designs.
 Whether featuring a round, cushion, pear, or princess-cut centre stone, the halo setting continues to captivate couples seeking a perfect blend of sophistication, sparkle, and timeless beauty in their engagement rings.

-Reasons to choose a halo diamond ring
+4 reasons to choose a halo diamond ring

 Discover the allure of halo diamonds.
 This elegant setting, encircling a central diamond with smaller stones, offers compelling reasons why it's a top choice for those seeking timeless beauty and sophistication in their jewellery